In WordFly you can browse to a list file (CSV, pipe-delimited, or tab-delimited file) on your desktop and import it.

 To import a subscriber list file from your desktop into WordFly

-Easily import your subscribers from a CSV file by following these steps.
+Import your subscribers from a CSV file by following these steps.

-- If you‘re on a PC, the CSV format should be saved as "MS-DOS"
+- If you‘re on a PC, the CSV format should be saved as MS-DOS

-- If you’re on a Mac, the CSV format should be saved as "Windows Comma Separated"
+- If you’re on a Mac, the CSV format should be saved as Windows Comma Separated

 1. Go to Subscribers > Lists

-2. Select Create an email list.
+2. Select Create an email list

-2. Select Import list from file.
+3. Select Import list from file

-3. Name your file and click Continue.
+4. Name your file and click Continue

 Click Browse to navigate to your subscriber list file.
 Select the type of file you are importing (CSV, pipe-delimited, or tab-delimited).
-If you’re a MAC user, you should see a message asking you to save the file as a "Windows Comma Separated" file type.
-Be sure to check the box "First row contains column names", this will help with mapping data fields in the next step of the import process.
+If you’re a Mac user, you should see a message asking you to save the file as a Windows Comma Separated file type.
+Be sure to check the box First row contains column names, this will help with mapping data fields in the next step of the import process.

-To map your fields select "Change" on the far right.
-Then in the middle column (WordFly Fields) select the appropriate data field from the drop-down that matches Your Fields data.
+- To map your fields select Change on the far right.
+In the middle column called WordFly Fields select the appropriate data field from the drop-down that matches Your Fields data.

-5. Click Start Importing.
+7. Click Start Importing